 Once downloaded, click Info > Options to access your settings.
 To start, you get a handful of themes and seemingly limitless options for organizing all of the functions within the UI.
 That includes customizing the horizontal top menu (the Ribbon), which contains all your commands for performing tasks.
 You can add any of hundreds of command options for quick access based on your preferences.

 Also within the email client are pre-made templates, built-in dictation, read-aloud text, and rules for managing emails with keywords, flags, sender name, to/from field, and more.
 And there are hundreds of third-party integrations (called Add-Ins) to customize your experience.

-Microsoft Outlook Pricing: You need to purchase or own a Microsoft Office license to use Outlook (after a free trial).
-Office 365 Business Standard is $12.50/user/month.
+Microsoft Outlook price: You need to purchase or own a Microsoft 365 license to use Outlook (after a free trial).
+Microsoft 365 Apps for Business is $8.25/user/month.
 Note that Business Basic does not include the desktop client.